About Our Program

 Volunteer State is a two-year college offering associate degrees, certificates, continuing education, and service to northern Middle Tennessee.
 The main campus is located in Gallatin, Tennessee, 30 miles northeast of Nashville, with two additional campus’ in Springfield and Livingston, Tennessee.
 Popularly known as Vol State, the college is home to more than 70 programs in five grand divisions: Humanities, Social Science and Education, Allied Health, Business, and Math and Science.

-Lipscomb University is a small private, four-year, faith-based institution in Nashville.
-They offer 8 bachelor’s degrees in 145 areas of undergraduate study, 25 master’s degrees, 4 education specialist degrees and 3 doctorate degrees in 58 fields of study.
+Lipscomb University is a faith-based, liberal arts college dedicated to challenging students academically, spiritually and as global community citizens.
+Lipscomb offers 8 bachelor’s degrees in 145 areas of undergraduate study, 25 master’s degrees, 4 education specialist degrees and 3 doctorate degrees in 58 fields of study.
 Lipscomb has 10 colleges and 2 schools with different specialties including College of Bible and Ministry, Business, Computing and Technology, Education, Engineering, Entertainment and the Arts, Leadership and Public Service, Liberal Arts and Sciences, Pharmacy and Health Sciences, Theology, and Nursing.
 Lipscomb’s campus is located in Nashville, Tennessee, just a few minutes away from Vanderbilt’s Peabody College.